 The VHA CDW provides a range of benefits, including its comprehensive structure, large number of variables, and electronic accessibility.
-The VHA CDW also includes EMR data that include structured fields (which will be used for signal detection) and open fields (such as physician notes, which will be used for signal evaluation and case validation, as needed).
+The VHA CDW also includes EMR data that include structured fields (which will be used for signal detection) and open fields (such as physician notes, which will be used for signal verification and case validation, as needed).
 Importantly, the VHA CDW retains electronic immunization records that include manufacturer name and lot numbers, facilitating the identification of brand-specific vaccines, such as the Pfizer-BioNTech COVID-19 vaccine.
 Moreover, the VHA CDW data are updated on a daily basis, enabling near real-time rapid monitoring of potential safety signals.

 However, there are several limitations when relying on VHA that should be noted.
-First, there could be gaps in the data since individuals may receive healthcare services outside of
+First, there could be gaps in the data since individuals may receive healthcare services outside of VHA facilities.

-VHA facilities.
 As such, if individuals receive the Pfizer-BioNTech COVID-19 vaccine outside of a VHA facility, this information will not be captured in the VHA EMR system.
 Similarly, individuals may have also received past seasonal influenza vaccinations outside of the VHA system, and thus would be misclassified as not having received vaccine in the current analysis.
 For example, veterans with secondary insurance or veterans who are 65 years of age or older who have Medicare may receive health care services outside of VHA facilities.
 One study on VHA enrollees in seven different states found that of all individuals admitted to VHA hospitals in 2007, one fifth also had a non VHA hospitalization during that year.
-50 Another study reported that about 53% of Veterans 65 years of age and older who were dually eligible for VHA and Medicare services in 2003 2004 used both.51 Hence, it is important to note that data on vaccination status may be incomplete.
+55 Another study reported that about 53% of Veterans 65 years of age and older who were dually eligible for VHA and Medicare services in 2003 2004 used both.56 Hence, it is important to note that data on vaccination status may be incomplete.
 However, this limitation will be addressed by examining subgroups of individuals who receive care regularly at VHA facilities, as well as those with Priority group 1 status, to ensure that their healthcare data are complete to the extent possible in the CDW.
+The results from these subgroup analyses will be compared to the overall population results from the VHA CDW to confirm consistent findings such that if there are missing data for individuals in the overall population, the missing data can be assumed to be missing at random and not biasing the results in any direction.
+This will be evaluated in the context of evaluating the relative risk of safety events of interest in the comparative analyses.
+However, if there are discrepancies that suggest data are not missing at random and could bias results, subgroup analyses will be conducted for individuals with dual coverage in the VHA and Medicare.
+The CDW data will be supplemented and linked with Medicare administrative claims data at the patient level to ensure a more comprehensive evaluation of the care an individual receives.
+Linking variables are available in the data to allow for patient-level linking of the two data sources.
+Given the older age of many veterans, it is likely that these individuals have secondary coverage with Medicare.

-Second, to the extent that the individuals in the VHA database are different from individuals outside of the VHA, the results may not be generalizable to the broader US population.
+Lastly, to the extent that the individuals in the VHA database are different from individuals outside of the VHA, the results may not be generalizable to the broader US population.
 For example, since the VHA includes predominantly male Veterans (approximately 90% male), findings from this study may not be generalizable to women in the US.